cat2neat/gopeek/README.md

 import "github.com/maruel/panicparse/stack"

 // Wait for goroutines
-// - created by the func in "github.com/cat2neat/gopeek/.*" (Regex can be used)
+// - created by a func that matches "gopeek_test.TestGoPeek.*" (Regex can be used)
 // - locked at a M (Any fields in stack.Gorotine can be used at user-defined)
 // - blocked by channel primitives
 // - the number of goroutines which satisfy the above conditions == 3
 // Return goroutines that satisfy the above all conditions or
-// Timeout after time.Millisecond passed if no goroutines satisfy such. gopeek.NewCondition().
+// Timeout after time.Millisecond passed if no goroutines satisfy. gopeek.NewCondition().
-       CreatedBy("github.com/cat2neat/gopeek/.*").
+       CreatedBy("gopeek_test.TestGoPeek.*").
-       FilterByGo(func(g stack.Gorotine) bool {
+       FilterByGo(func(g *stack.Gorotine) bool {
           return g.Signature.Locked
        }).
        Is(gopeek.StateWaitingChannel).